nrdg/afq/docs/bibliography/diffusion-mri.md

 # Resources for learning the basics of diffusion MRI

-## Here as some basic readings to introduuce the field
+## Here as some readings to introduuce the field

+**A great overview of the field:**

     Wandell BA (2016) Clarifying Human White Matter.
 Annu Rev Neurosci 39(1):annurev-neuro-070815-013815.

+**Review paper on fiber tractography methods:**

+    Jeurissen B, Descoteaux M, Mori S, Leemans A (2019) Diffusion MRI fiber tractography of the brain.
+NMR Biomed 32(4):1–22.

+**Two papers from our group focused on using diffusion MRI to study brain development and plasticity:**

+    Huber E, Donnelly PMPM, Rokem A, Yeatman JD (2018) Rapid and widespread white matter plasticity during an intensive reading intervention.
+Nat Commun 9(1):2260.

+    Huber E, Henriques RN, Owen JP, Rokem A, Yeatman JD (2019) Applying microstructural models to understand the role of white matter in cognitive development.
+Dev Cogn Neurosci 36(February):100624.

 ## Automated Fiber Quantification is a method for analyzing white matter tracts

-Here is the paper that introducued the method:
+**Here is the paper that introducued the method:**

     Yeatman JD, Dougherty RF, Myall NJ, Wandell BA, Feldman HMM (2012) Tract profiles of white matter properties: automating fiber-tract quantification.
 PLoS One 7(11):e49790.

 And here is a more recent paper introducing a browser-based visualization and analysis tool to support reproducibility and data sharing

-    Yeatman JD, Richie-Halford A, Smith JKJK, Keshavan A, Rokem A (2018) A browser-based tool for visualization and analysis of diffusion MRI data.
+    Yeatman JD, Richie-Halford A, Smith JK, Keshavan A, Rokem A (2018) A browser-based tool for visualization and analysis of diffusion MRI data.
 Nat Commun 9(1):940.

 ## Blogs and tutorials